notlibrary/prng_xrp/README.md

 It's totally free 0-BSD code.
 You can include it in your app or library

-Do not underestimate it with best possible test circumstances `clang -O2 PAIR_NULL_RAW` it outputs ~2400 MB/sec of pseudo random numbers from stock desktop computer device
+Do not underestimate it with best possible test circumstances `clang -O2 -DPAIR_NULL_RAW` it outputs ~2400 MB/sec of pseudo random numbers from stock desktop computer device

 Sure I'm aware about MT and WELL tech and math superiority.
 The point is not to maintain it but